Switching on surface conduction in a topological insulator: Radiation effects

 Before proceeding, we note on several points.
-Firstly, the sensitivity to even spurious thermal radiation explains the anomalies at $T^*$ in the resistivity curves taken without intentional illumination (black, red, and orange curves in Fig.\,\ref{fig1}\textbf{c} and black curve in Fig.\,\ref{fig2}\textbf{a}).
-Secondly, the effect is fully reversible by heating the sample above $T^*$.
-This excludes surface pollution \cite{Hsieh2009, Frantzeskakis2017} and sample ageing effects \cite{Taskin2011} as origins.
+Firstly, the sensitivity to even spurious thermal radiation (with incomplete thermal shielding) explains the anomalies at $T^*$ in the resistivity curves taken without intentional illumination (see Fig.\,\ref{fig1}\textbf{c} and Fig.~\ref{fig5}).
+Secondly, after illumination, the initial high resistance state is recovered by heating the sample above $T^*$.
+This excludes surface pollution \cite{Hsieh2009, Frantzeskakis2017} and sample aging effects \cite{Taskin2011} as origins because these would not be reversible with temperature.
+Furthermore the small energy of the involved radiation is unlikely to produce molecular doping such as observed in ARPES \cite{Frantzeskakis2017}.
 And thirdly, the effect is seen after the illumination is switched off.
 Thus, the photoexcited carriers have a lifetime that is, at least, long on the time scale of the resistivity measurement.

-To explore the relaxation behaviour further, we measured the electrical resistivity at several fixed temperatures as function of time, both during illumination with the NIR LED ($0 < t < 7200$~s) and after switching it off ($t > 7200$\,s, Fig.\,\ref{fig2}\textbf{c}).
-At high temperatures, the relaxation is fast on the time scales of our measurements (about 1\,s) but with decreasing temperature an increasingly slow relaxation is observed (spurious heating effects are discussed in Extended Data~\ref{figS5}).
-Most striking is the effect that when switching the LED off after having reached the equilibrium state at 2\,K, the resistivity barely evolves on the time scale of our experiment (see lowest temperature curve in Fig.\,\ref{fig2}\textbf{c}).
+To explore the relaxation behavior further, we measured the electrical resistivity at several fixed temperatures as function of time, both during illumination with the NIR LED ($0 < t < 7200$~s) and after switching it off ($t > 7200$\,s, Fig.\,\ref{fig4}\textbf{b}).
+At high temperatures, the relaxation is fast on the time scales of our measurements (about 1\,s) but with decreasing temperature an increasingly slow relaxation is observed (spurious heating effects are addressed in Fig.~\ref{fig6}).
+Most striking is the effect that when switching the LED off after having reached the equilibrium state at 10\,K, the resistivity barely evolves on the time scale of our experiment (see lowest temperature curve in Fig.\,\ref{fig4}\textbf{b}).
 This is the phenomenon of persistent photoconductivity.